slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 [Repression from primal instincts came with the "knowledge" brought through civilization, as humanity lost connection to nature](Philosophy/My-Spirituality.md) and divided into a tower of societally controlled instincts.

-Over the years, many proposals to repression have emerged, especially meditation and other Eastern philosophy practices, but without good social lives, these aren't solutions.
+Over the millenia since the Paleolithic age, many proposals to repression have emerged, especially meditation and other Eastern philosophy practices, but without good social lives, these aren't solutions.

 ### Ashkenazi, not Nazi!